directus/directus/docs/reference/api/rest/authentication.md

 <div class="definitions">

 `access_token` **String**\
-<small>Temporary access token to be used in follow-up requests.</small>
+Temporary access token to be used in follow-up requests.

 `expires` **Number**\
-<small>How long before the access token will expire.
-Value is in milliseconds.</small>
+How long before the access token will expire.
+Value is in milliseconds.

 `refresh_token` **String**\
-<small>The token that can be used to retrieve a new access token through [`/auth/refresh`](#refresh).
-Note: if you used `cookie`
-as the mode in the request, the refresh token won't be returned in the JSON.</small>
+The token that can be used to retrieve a new access token through [`/auth/refresh`](#refresh).
+Note: if you used `cookie` as the mode in the request, the refresh token won't be returned in the JSON.

 </div>